greatroboticslab/IsaacLabFarming/README.md

 ## Quick Start

 Make sure you have IsaacSim installed, and are running the env_isaaclab environment in conda.
+Please read [this](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html) guide if you have not done this yet.

 To train a basic walking humanoid, run the command: